ArDoCo/Replication-Package-ICSE24_Recovering-Trace-Links-Between-Software-Documentation-And-Code/README.md

 ## Reusing TransArC

-To reuse TransArC, you can use the provided CLI.
+To reuse TransArC, you can use the provided CLI (see above).
 With the CLI, you can specify the task that you want to perform (i.e., SAD-Code, SAM-Code, or SAD-SAM) and provide the necessary input files along with an output directory, where the output files will be saved to.
 In the following, we show example commands to run the CLI. with `java -jar ardoco-cli.jar -h`, you can always find the help message.